ManishaW/BigEngLittleEngAutomateEmailScript/README.md

 # BigEngLittleEngAutomateEmailScript
-Automated script grab info from my excel documents and writes a personalized email to all the mentors/mentees in our program.
+Automated script grabs info from my excel documents and writes a personalized email to all the mentors/mentees in our program.